IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 - `database` for the database plugin, which adds `SQLAlchemy`, `asyncpg`, and `alembic`.
 - `graphql` for the GraphQL plugin, which adds `graphene`, `aiofiles`, and `aiodataloader`.

+### Authenticating with Harbor

+Projects generated with `--auth` require Harbor access to download and run the Noct service, Indico's platform-wide authentication server.
+To setup access:

+1. Ensure you have access to a Harbor account (check with your employee contact or DevOps).
+2. Login to Harbor through Docker via `docker login -u <username> harbor.devops.indico.io`.

 ## Authenticated routes